-Besides our Menu of Trip offerings, KarmaQuest invites you to consult with our team of Personalized Travel Planners to custom design a trip just for you -- one that fits your interests, time frame, budget and expectations.
+If you have something else in mind, please talk with our team of Personalized Travel Planners to custom design a trip just for you -- one that fits your interests, time frame, budget and expectations.
 We are never more than a phone call or email away.

 Many of our trip members return again and again.
 In the words of one repeat KarmaQuest traveler:

-"I just returned from my third KarmaQuest trip, this time Sri Lanka… As in all my trips with KarmaQuest, the trip was highly factual, the local guides excellent, the accommodations clean, comfortable and attractive… If you're looking for travel destinations that are a little out of the ordinary [not a Hilton], KarmaQuest does an excellent job planning and executing a trip you'll long remember."
+"I just returned from my third KarmaQuest trip, this time to Sri Lanka… As in all my trips with KarmaQuest, the trip was highly factual, the local guides were excellent, the accommodations were clean, comfortable and attractive… If you're looking for travel destinations that are a little out of the ordinary, KarmaQuest does an excellent job planning and executing a trip you'll long remember."

-KarmaQuest also organizes cultural excursions, ecotourism, adventure travel and educational trips to Bhutan, Burma/Myanmar, Cambodia, China, India, Laos, Kyrgyzstan, Mongolia, Nepal, Sri Lanka, Thailand, and Vietnam.
+KarmaQuest also organizes cultural excursions, ecotourism, adventure travel and educational trips to Bhutan, Burma/Myanmar (Burma/Myanmar trips are temporarily on hold), Cambodia, China, India, Laos, Kyrgyzstan, Mongolia, Nepal, Sri Lanka, Thailand, and Vietnam.
 Please see our selection of trips organized by country and season, or email us to request a copy of our travel catalogue.

 En route to